-1 Total connected properties at year end 000 1dp Definition DG2: The total number of properties (domestic and n connected to the distribution system at the end of the This must include properties which are connected bu (for example, temporarily unoccupied) but should exa properties which have been permanently disconnected A group of properties supplied by a single connection counted as several properties.
-They should only be to single property if a single bill covers the whole proper report t not bill clude ed. should reated a year. led be Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Comparative Efficiency & Performance Team

-2 Properties below reference level at start of year nr 0dp Definition DG2: This is the 'headline' DG2 figure and represents number of properties in the company's area of water at the start of the year, have received and are likely to receive a pressure of less than 10m head (or a flow of 9l/min at 10m head).
-It should be the same as that at the preceding year. supply contin of less th which, ue to nan Primary Purpose Confirming delivery of key outputs and service.
+1 Total connected properties at year end 000 1dp Definition DG2: The total number of properties (domestic and non-dome connected to the distribution system at the end of the report y This must include properties which are connected but not bill ed (for example, temporarily unoccupied) but should exclude properties which have been permanently disconnected.
+A constant and a cons A group of properties supplied by a single connection should counted as several properties.
+They should only be treated a single property if a single bill covers the whole property. sa I single property if a single bill covers the whole property.
+Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team тоороновыну Comparative Emolerney a Fortenmance Feath 2 Properties below reference level at start of year nr 0dp Definition DG2: This is the 'headline' DG2 figure and represents the total Deminion number of properties in the company's area of water supply v at the start of the year, have received and are likely to continu receive a pressure of less than 10m head (or a flow of less than 9l/min at 10m head).
+It should be the same as that at the end the preceding year. · .
+Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Copied: line 3 (previous year).
-Responsibility Comparative Efficiency & Performance Team

-3 Properties below reference level at end of year nr 0dp Definition DG2: The total number of properties in the undertake water supply which, at the end of the year, have rece likely to continue to receive a pressure or flow below level. ived an d are Primary Purpose Confirming delivery of key outputs and service.
+Responsibility Comparative Efficiency & Performance Team 3 Properties below reference level at end of year nr 0dp Definition DG2: The total number of properties in the undertaker's area of water supply which, at the end of the year, have received and d are likely to continue to receive a pressure or flow below the refer rence level.
+Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team 4 Properties receiving low pressure but excluded nr 0dp from DG2 Definition DG2: The total number of properties which, during the report have received pressure or flow below the reference level but not reported in the DG2 figure because they are covered by o the exclusions described in the Guidance section.
+It includes, example, all properties that have received low pressure durin year caused by abnormal demand or equipment failures.
+Low pressures due to planned maintenance should not be include this category. uIII Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team I COMPARATIVE LINGERICY & FEHOLINATICE TEAMS

+4a DG2 Properties with pressure below a surrogate nr 0dp level of 7.5m at end of year Definition DG2: Company estimate of the number of properties included in the DG2 figure for the end of the reporting year (i.e. that reported in line 3) which have a pressure below a surrogate level of 7.5m.
+Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team